ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### Overview

-The information in this section is about passwords for multi-user systems, or systems that provide services for sensitive or personal data or information.
+The information in this section is about passwords for multi-user systems, or systems that provide services for sensitive material such as contracts, or personal data or information.

 ### Things to do (users)

 ### Things to do (systems)

-- Check that the system, service, or information protected by a password is classified no higher than `OFFICIAL-SENSITIVE`, and contains no personal data or information.
+- Check that the system, service, or information protected by a password is [classified](https://intranet.justice.gov.uk/guidance/security/it-computer-security/government-classification-scheme/) no higher than `OFFICIAL-SENSITIVE`, and contains no material such as contracts, or personal data or information.
   - If it does contain such material, additional access control might be required.
 - Check what other systems can access the system or service.
 Ensure that access is controlled to a level sufficient to the most sensitive material available at either end of the connection.
 -